 🔪Instructions

-- In a small mixing bowl, mix the softened cream cheese, Swiss cheese, mayonnaise and egg.
-The mixture will be thick, creamy and delicious!
+- Step 1: In a small bowl, mix the softened cream cheese, Swiss cheese, mayonnaise and egg.

-- Assemble the canapés!
-Place a slice of flattened bread on your workspace.
-Spread about 1 tablespoon of the cheese mixture on top.
-Place one stalk of asparagus in the center.
-Then roll the bread slice up tightly like a taquito.
-Repeat with remaining ingredients.
+- Step 2: Place a slice of flattened bread on your workspace.
+Spread about 1 tablespoon of the cheese mixture on top, followed by a blanched asparagus stalk.

-Hint: Save the crusts for a homemade stuffing, bread pudding, or simply feed the birds---don't let it go to waste!
-You can also use some of the discarded asparagus (the parts that aren't woodsy) for a vegetable soup, like Cream of Roasted Asparagus Soup, or for a salad, like Asparagus Tomato Salad.
+Hint: You can use some of the discarded asparagus (the parts that aren't woodsy) for a vegetable soup, like Cream of Roasted Asparagus Soup, or Asparagus Tomato Salad.

 🥣Substitutions